Chelyocarpus/Delta-Force-Leaderboard/README.md

 ### 2. Prepare Screenshot for OCR

-- The better the source, the better the OCR
+- Run prepare_scoreboard_for_ocr.py to prepare the screenshot for OCR.
+The better the source, the better the OCR

 ### 3. Perform OCR on Image